-- Rent: Is your rent pretty straightforward, or are “pass-through” expenses included, too?
-What is the rent amount, and how often are increases scheduled?
+- Rent: Is your rent price pretty straightforward, or are “pass-through” expenses included, too?
+What is the rent amount, and how often is each rent increase scheduled?

 - Lease Expiration: When does your lease end?
-Do you have renewal options?
+Do you have a lease renewal option?

 - Default: What does the contract define as a default of the lease?
 If a default occurs, what are the ramifications (eviction, interest, late penalties)?

 - Guarantees: Who's liable (besides you and your business) if you default?

 - Security deposit: Did you pay a security deposit to your landlord?
 How much was it?

 - Operating covenants: Are you required to open your business a certain number of hours on specific days?
 Must your landlord maintain a specified occupancy-level?

 - Insurance: What insurance do you have?
 Do any of your policies offer protections, given the current circumstances?

 - Clause: Is there anything in your lease that excuses either party due to outside circumstances, like, say, a global pandemic worse than most humans have ever witnessed?
 Is there a force majeure clause, or other language that suspends (or excuses) monthly rent payments under certain scenarios, like government-mandated closure?
 The chances of COVID-19 being considered a "force majeure" event is more likely if your contract explicitly lists “diseases,” “epidemics,” “pandemics,” “quarantines,” or “acts of government” as examples of events falling within the definition of “force majeure.”

 Although this lease is legally binding, that doesn't mean your landlord won't be willing to make adjustments.